winson1990/electron/docs/tutorial/windows-store-guide.md

 To compile any existing Electron app, ensure that you have the following
 requirements:

-* Windows 10 Anniversary Update (until the update is released to the general public, developers can use the Windows Insider Preview)
+* Windows 10 with Anniversary Update (released August 2nd, 2016)
 * The Windows 10 SDK, [downloadable here][windows-sdk]
 * At least Node 4 (to check, run `node -v`)